A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 the Cunarder Carpathia, which, the

-wireless message said, reached the post-
+wireless message said, reached the position of the Titanic at daybreak.
+All

 Mr. Franklin admitted late last night